Falmouth-Games-Academy/ba-assignment-briefs/README.md

 # ba-assignment-briefs
-Assignment briefs for the BA Games Development, Programming Route
+Assignment briefs for the BA Games Development, Creative VR and Programming Route